 First make sure that you have frequent or continuous scans scheduled in the VM/VMDR app.
 Alerts will be generated as your scans finish and the results are processed.

 For Managers, you'll create a ruleset (what you want to be alerted on) and create a monitoring profile (which hosts you want to monitor and who should be notified).

 For sub-users, you need to talk to your Manager about receiving alerts.
 A Manager will need to add you to a distribution group in a monitoring profile for the hosts you're interested in.
 Once you've been added to the profile, you'll be able to see alerts created from that profile.
 You'll also get email notifications when notifications are enabled.

 Still not sure how to get started?
 Go here to learn more.

-Select View for any alert to see details.
+Select View from the Quick Actions menu for any alert to see more details about the alert.
 You'll see details about the event that triggered the alert like the event category and the date and time of the event.
 You'll also see information about the host that the alert is related to like the IP address and hostname.
 Additional details will vary depending on the type of event.